2004 International Travel Fellowship

 Sayed Mohammed Hossein Sadrzadeh, PhD, DABCC, FACB, is Associate Professor of Laboratory Medicine at the University of Washington in Seattle and is the Director of Clinical Chemistry, Nutrition, and Endocrinology at the University of Washington and Harborview Medical Center.
 He is also the director of Laboratory Medicine Graduate Program and codirector of the Clinical Chemistry Postdoctoral Training Program in the Department of Laboratory Medicine, University of Washington.
 In addition to his service responsibilities, Dr. Sadrzadeh has been actively involved in research and in teaching and training of medical students, residents, and postdoctoral fellows at several academic institutions, including 8 years at Harvard Medical School.

-Dr. Sadrzadeh has served the AACC in different capacities at the local and national levels, including chairman of the AACC Northeast Section (1987–1989).
-In addition he was chairman of the Scientific Presentation Committee for the Joint Meeting of AACC, Clinical Ligand Assay Society, and Clinical Laboratory Management Association in Massachusetts (1995); chairman of the Joint Annual Meeting of AACC and Clinical Ligand Assay Society on “Clinical and Biochemical Aspects of Aging” in Boston, Massachusetts (1995); and the program director of the AACC Northeast Section (1996).
-He was also a member of the Advisory and Planning Committee for the Joint Annual Meeting of the AACC and Clinical Ligand Assay Society, Northeast Sections on “Frontiers in Clinical Biochemistry”, in Boston, Massachusetts (1997).
+Dr. Sadrzadeh has served the the Association for Diagnostics & Laboratory Medicine (formerly AACC) in different capacities at the local and national levels, including chairman of the the Association for Diagnostics & Laboratory Medicine (ADLM) Northeast Section (1987–1989).
+In addition he was chairman of the Scientific Presentation Committee for the Joint Meeting of ADLM, Clinical Ligand Assay Society, and Clinical Laboratory Management Association in Massachusetts (1995); chairman of the Joint Annual Meeting of ADLM and Clinical Ligand Assay Society on “Clinical and Biochemical Aspects of Aging” in Boston, Massachusetts (1995); and the program director of the ADLM Northeast Section (1996).
+He was also a member of the Advisory and Planning Committee for the Joint Annual Meeting of the ADLM and Clinical Ligand Assay Society, Northeast Sections on “Frontiers in Clinical Biochemistry”, in Boston, Massachusetts (1997).
 Dr. Sadrzadeh has been a member of the board of directors and continuing education committee at the National Academy of Clinical Biochemistry, a member of the program and finance committee at the Academy of Clinical Laboratory Physicians and Scientists, and the co-host of the annual meeting of the Clinical Laboratory Physicians and Scientists (2003).

 Dr. Sadrzadeh’s research interest is focused on the biology and biochemistry of reactive oxygen species, with a recent emphasis on the role of hemoglobin/iron in neurologic disorders.
 He has authored several key publications describing the ability of hemoglobin in mediating the formation of reactive oxygen species and initiating (enhancing) the process of lipid peroxidation, as well as publications explaining the mechanisms of brain tissue damage after a hemorrhagic event.